 Short Famous Poems About Death

-Short death poems sum up the immense feelings surrounding one's own demise or the death of a loved one.
-These poems are perfect for keepsake items and funeral programs because they don't take up a lot of room, but make a big impact.
+Short poems about death sum up the immense feelings surrounding one's own eventual demise or the passing of a loved one.
+These poems are perfect for keepsake items and funeral programs because they don't take up a lot of room, yet they make a big impact with only a few short stanzas.

 The Life That I Have